Segmentation in Operating System

 A process is divided into Segments.
-The chunks that a program is divided into which are not necessarily all of the same sizes are called segments.
-Segmentation gives user’s view of the process which paging does not give.
+The chunks that a program is divided into which are not necessarily all of the exact sizes are called segments.
+Segmentation gives the user’s view of the process which paging does not provide.
 Here the user’s view is mapped to physical memory.

 There is no simple relationship between logical addresses and physical addresses in segmentation.
 A table stores the information about all such segments and is called Segment Table.

-Segment Table – It maps two-dimensional Logical address into one-dimensional Physical address.
+It maps a two-dimensional Logical address into a one-dimensional Physical address.
 It’s each table entry has:

 - Base Address: It contains the starting physical address where the segments reside in memory.

-- Limit: It specifies the length of the segment.
+- Segment Limit: Also known as segment offset.
+It specifies the length of the segment.

-Translation of Two dimensional Logical Address to one dimensional Physical Address.
+Translation of Two-dimensional Logical Address to Dimensional Physical Address.

 - Segment number (s): Number of bits required to represent the segment.